We use cookies to provide the best site experience.

 Sandbox, also known as the regulation-free space, is a license-exempt area, which allows public deposits of up to CHF 1 million without requiring a banking license.
 [1] Additional rule is that financial intermediary does not operate in the interest rate differential business.
 [2] As FINMA emphasizes, it remains the privilege of the banks.
 [3]

 The new license exception was designed particularly for financial innovators in order to reduce unnecessary obstacles for their activity.
 It applies to all business models that accept public deposits (depending on the structure of the business model, for example payment services provider, depository of cryptocurrencies or crowd lender).
+Some sandbox-qualified entities operate in Zurich, Switzerland’s economic capital, which is also known for its supportive ecosystem for fintech and startups.
+Learn more about doing business in Zurich to understand why it’s a preferred destination for regulatory experimentation.
 [1]

 Sandbox requirements